For 12 years I have had a blast working with pioneering businesses focused on people and/or our planet.

 The historic and legally binding Paris Agreement gave us a roadmap to address climate change once and for all.
 194 nations universally adopted this agreement, committing to holding the increase in the global average temperature to well below 2°c above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°c.

-Barclays and unreasonable group are working in partnership to run the world’s first international network of accelerators focused on scaling up entrepreneurial solutions that will help employ thousands worldwide while solving some of our most pressing societal challenges.
+Barclays and Unreasonable Group are working in partnership to run the world’s first international network of accelerators focused on scaling up entrepreneurial solutions that will help employ thousands worldwide while solving some of our most pressing societal challenges.

-Project Literacy Lab
+Project Literacy Lab / Pearson

-Experience Team for Unreasonable Group
+Experience Team for Unreasonable Group l June - July 2016

 My involvement in Project Literacy Lab included the pre-event planning, set up at the venue, operations and logistics behind the scene and the wrap up post event.
 I did everything from working with sponsors and partners on In-Kind donations, securing the entire contents and managing the set up of a tent village consisting of 34 5m bell tents to accommodate 60 people in comfort and style, scheduling daily tasks and to-do's for our team during the event, mentor and specialist airport pick ups, music and entertainment, thank you cards and more.
 We had the most amazing time!
 Click here to see a short video of the event.